AAPI-Owned Drinks Brands to Have on Your Radar

 Support the Asian American and Pacific Islander community by getting to know and stocking these brands

-As Asian-American and Pacific Islander (AAPI) Heritage Month 2021 commences in May, BevAlc Insights spoke with the leaders behind AAPI-owned drinks brands to showcase their unique products and share insights on how retailers can make the most of these dynamic brands.
+As Asian-American and Pacific Islander Heritage Month 2022 commences in May, BevAlc Insights spoke with the leaders behind AAPI-owned drinks brands to showcase their unique products and share insights on how retailers can make the most of these dynamic brands.
 We urge retailers to support these and other AAPI-owned brands and professionals in the drinks industry, not just this month, but year-round.
+In its own efforts to promote diversity and equity across the beverage industry, Drizly is employing marketing efforts to highlight these brands across its website, social media, email and more.

 The first brewery in Asheville, North Carolina since Prohibition, Highland Brewing has been making a splash with its suds since Oscar Wong founded the brewery post-retirement in 1994.
 Regionally distributed across the southeastern United States, Highland is the largest North Carolina brewery, and proudly family-owned and female-led by Wong’s daughter Leah.